Glossary of Business Insurance Terms

 Some policy fees are never refundable.
 Regardless of minimum earned premium practices, the taxes and fees you pay on your insurance policy are never refundable.

-Some policies have a minimum earned premium of 100%.
-A 100% minimum earned premium is the entire yearly cost of your policy.
+Some policies have a minimum earned premium of 100 percent.
+A 100-percent minimum earned premium is the entire yearly cost of your policy.
 This is more common in errors and omissions policies, which tend to have expensive claims and require larger payouts from insurance providers.

 For help understanding your coverage, contact your Insureon agent.
 Our insurance specialists are licensed in every state and can help you understand what your policy covers and whether it has a minimum earned premium.